 Any place in your home where the dust settles needs a regular cleaning and the best and most efficient way to do it is to use a dust-grabber like a microfiber duster.
 Use it to dust Knick knacks, lamp bases, side tables, mirrors, picture frames, you get the idea.

 Any appliance that uses water can end up with mold and mildew and this definitely applies to washing machines.
-Give yours a deeper cleaning every 3 to 4 months by adding (without laundry in the machine) 3 cups of vinegar (putting it in first for a minute as the machine agitates) and then adding 1/2 cup of baking soda.
+Give yours a deeper cleaning every 3 to 4 months by adding (without laundry in the machine) 3 cups of vinegar (putting it in first for a minute as the machine agitates).
 At this point, let the combination sit for a few minutes before you complete the cycle.
 Then, run a hot cycle to sanitize.

 When was the last time you cleaned your TV remote?
 Chances are good that the answer is never which is the case for most of us.
 Before you clean the remote take the batteries out.
 Then, clean all the nooks and crannies with a Q-tip, lightly dipped in soapy water, removing all the crud and oily fingerprints you’re sure to find there.
 Next, wipe down the whole thing with a natural cleaner.
 Be sure that the battery compartment is completely dry before putting the batteries back in.